rust-lang/rust/text/0000-unstable-sort.md

 Unstable sorting is indistinguishable from stable sorting when sorting primitive integers.
-It's possible to specialize `slice::sort` to fall back to `slice::unstable_sort`.
+It's possible to specialize `slice::sort` to fall back to `slice::sort_unstable`.
 This would improve performance for primitive integers in most cases, but patching cases type by type with different algorithms makes performance more inconsistent and less predictable.

 Unstable sort guarantees no allocation.
-Instead of naming it `slice::unstable_sort`, it could also be named `slice::noalloc_sort` or `slice::noalloc_unstable_sort`.
+Instead of naming it `slice::sort_unstable`, it could also be named `slice::sort_noalloc` or `slice::sort_unstable_noalloc`.
 This may slightly improve clarity, but feels much more awkward.

 Unstable sort can also be provided as a standalone crate instead of